matheuslazzarotto/libreSense/README.md

-# libreSenses: Automated Subtitles Integration for Librefix
+# libreSenses: Automated Subtitles Integration for Libreflix

 ## Overview

-libreSenses is a project dedicated to enhancing accessibility in the Librefix streaming service.
+libreSenses is a project dedicated to enhancing accessibility in the Libreflix streaming service.
 By seamlessly integrating automated subtitles, this initiative aims to make content more inclusive, ensuring that it caters to a diverse audience, including those with hearing impairments.

 ## Table of Contents